JoanValiente/Video-Player-Research/README.md

 FUNCTIONS
 We will have four esential functions.
-- **OpenAVI, that opens the avi file and reads its stream data.
+-**OpenAVI, that opens the avi file and reads its stream data.
-- **Initialize, that calls OpenAVI with the path to the file (we will call this function whenever we want to play a video)
-- **GrabAVIFrame, that gets the frame data, makes a surface and a texture, and blit it.
+-**Initialize, that calls OpenAVI with the path to the file (we will call this function whenever we want to play a video) -**GrabAVIFrame, that gets the frame data, makes a surface and a texture, and blit it.
-- **CloseAVI, that will free the memory we have used.
+-**CloseAVI, that will free the memory we have used.